TheSimonella/budget_tracker/README.md

 ## License

-This project is provided as-is under the MIT license.
+This project is provided under the MIT license.
+See the `LICENSE` file for details.